Lima-X/Win32.Nebula/README.md

 #### Note:
 **Im aware that this is totaly malware.\
-It is not meant to be used with melicous intend and should only serve as a learning resource, demonstartion or proof of concept (PoC).\
+It is not meant to be used with melicous intend and should only serve as a learning resource, demonstration or proof of concept (PoC).\
 I do not encourage the spreading of malware as it is illegal and only contributes to trouble.\
 !
 THE CREATOR IS NOT RESPONSIBLE FOR ANYTHING DONE USING THIS SOFTWARE !**